 Robert Nabulere got his first pair of shoes at 14.
 Born in poor, rural Uganda, he lived in poverty his entire childhood.
 His polygamous family was typical for his community.
-His father had three wives, and 15 children.
+His father had three wives and 15 children.
 Feeding and keeping his family together was very challenging.

-Robert grew up believing two things would help him succeed: hard work and an education.
-He learned how to grow and harvest food, how to make bricks out of mud, anything that could help their family.
+Robert grew up believing two things would help him succeed: hard work and education.
+He learned how to grow and harvest food, how to make bricks out of mud, and anything that could help their family.

-He knew hard work could help them survive, but he believed an education would be the ticket out of poverty.
+He knew hard work could help them survive, but he believed education would be the ticket out of poverty.
 Robert’s father stressed the importance of learning.
-Beginning at age five, Robert walked 3 ½ miles barefoot on gravel roads, to get to school.
+Beginning at age five, Robert walked 3 ½ miles barefoot on gravel roads to get to school.
 At 14, he was able to attend a boys’ boarding school.
 That’s when he got his first pair of shoes.
 Robert chuckled as he recalled them.

 Being the odd man out didn’t bother Robert.
 He so valued the opportunity to go to school that having old, flimsy shoes didn’t matter.
 He was focused on working hard, getting an education, and getting his family out of poverty.

 When Robert was 17, his father died.
 As the oldest son, he took on the role of provider.
-At the same time, he committed to stay in school so that he could one day go to the university.
+At the same time, he committed to staying in school so that he could one day go to the university.
 The years of hard work had prepared him well for this season.
 Robert looks back on this time and sees how God miraculously provided for him, even before Robert knew Him.